On Target (Greaney novel)

 On Target is an action thriller novel by Mark Greaney, published on September 28, 2010, by Jove Books.
 It is the second book in the Gray Man series, featuring assassin and former CIA operative Court Gentry.
+It was preceded by The Gray Man and followed by Ballistic.
 The novel follows Gentry as he is tasked with apprehending the president of Sudan by both his Russian handler and his former CIA employers.

 Plot summary

 In Dublin, Ireland, Court Gentry is tasked by his new handler, Russian mob boss Gregor Sidorenko, with assassinating Irish hitman Dougal Slattery.
 Upon being cornered, Slattery tells Gentry that Sidorenko had ordered the hit to take his place in the Russian's crime syndicate.
 After asking him to financially provide for his son, Gentry kills him.

 Gentry meets Sidorenko in Saint Petersburg, Russia.
 The Russian offers him a new job: assassinating Sudanese president Bakri Ali Abboud.
 Sidorenko explains that the Russian government wanted him dead in order for them to drill newly discovered oil in the war-torn Darfur region instead of the Chinese, whom Abboud had given mineral rights to the area.

 While considering the job, Gentry is ambushed by a CIA paramilitary unit led by his former team leader Zack Hightower.
 He convinces Court to take the Sudan job under orders from CIA's director of clandestine services Denny Carmichael except to render Abboud to the International Criminal Court (ICC), in exchange for relinquishing the shoot-on-sight directive against Gentry and offering contract work with the CIA.
 Gentry goes back to Sidorenko and accepts the job.

 Gentry rides in a Russian plane transporting weapons to Khartoum, Sudan, but is diverted to Al-Fashir further east.
 ICC special investigator Ellen Walsh tries to find evidence of the plane violating weapons sanctions in Sudan, but Gentry turns her in to Sudanese intelligence (NSS) for disrupting his mission.
 However, he changes his mind and breaks her out of an NSS convoy transporting her to a detention facility.

 Court and Ellen pass through the Sahel desert, where they hitch a ride with an Italian non-governmental organization transporting relief goods to Dirra up north.
 Ellen introduces herself to the NGO owner, causing the NSS to send a group of Janjaweed militia to capture and kill the convoy.
 Court rigs a makeshift truck bomb as a diversion, killing the Janjaweed men.
 Court and Ellen continue on horseback to Dirra, where they part ways.